-These three events operate as follows:
+These three events for each TS-001 operate as follows:

-- Table Mic 1 Mute Event: If the mute state of Table Mic 1 changes, this will change the state of the parameter clink_mute which through the Clink to Mics Mute event will in turn change the state of the mute of "Mics" causing all microphones to have the same mute state. - Table Mic 1 LED Event: If Table Mic 1 is muted, then the LED will be illuminated - Table Mic 1 Green LED Event: If Table Mic 1 is unmuted, then the green LED will be illuminated.
+- Table Mic 1 Mute Event: If the mute state of Table Mic 1 changes, this will change the state of the parameter clink_mute which uses the 'Clink to Mics Mute' event to change the state of the mute of "Mics" causing all microphones to have the same mute state. - Table Mic 1 LED Event: If Table Mic 1 is muted, then the red LED will be illuminated - Table Mic 1 Green LED Event: If Table Mic 1 is unmuted, then the green LED will be illuminated.